aanderse/LdapRecord.com/source/docs/model-mutators.md

 of format to use for proper conversion.

-For example, let's define a date mutator for the `accountexpires` attribute that exists on ActiveDirectory.
+For example, let's define a date mutator for the `accountexpires` attribute that exists on Active Directory.
 To do so, we must set the `$dates` property to a key / value pair, where the key is the attribute that contains the timestamp and the value is the type of LDAP format to convert to and from: